adampatterson/Dock/readme.md

 ### Acknowledgments

-This included a watered down version of Bootstrap 3.1 http://getbootstrap.com, Some Mixins from http://getpreboot.com and
+This included a watered down version of Bootstrap 3.1 http://getbootstrap.com, Some Mixins from http://getpreboot.com